melodicore/dfxtools/invalidation/README.md

 `Observer` is an interface for classes that may be invalidated by an `Observable` class.
-It contains a `propertyHandler` property for handling invalidation of `InvalidatedProperty` properties and two functions, `invalidate()` and `onInvalidate()`. `invalidate()` is the one that is called by an observable, but it shouldn't be overridden, as when called it first invalidates all invalidated properties through the property handler, and then `onInvalidate()`, which is an abstract function that should be overridden for custom invalidation logic. `AbstractObserver` is an abstract implementation of this interface that populates `propertyHandler`.
+It contains a `propertyHandler` property for handling invalidation of `InvalidatedProperty` properties and two functions, `invalidate()` and `onInvalidate()`. `invalidate()` is the one that is called by an observable, but it shouldn't be overridden, as when called it first invalidates all invalidated properties through the property handler, and then calls `onInvalidate()` which is the abstract function that should be overridden for custom invalidation logic. `AbstractObserver` is an abstract implementation of this interface that populates `propertyHandler`.

 When writing custom invalidation logic, please keep in mind that `invalidate()` (and thus, `onInvalidate`) may be called an arbitrary number of times.
 Due to this, it is recommended to only set an invalidated flag in the function and lazily